IamPyu/orm64/old-rust/src/res/doc/api.md

 # The API

-* you are not limited to this API.
+* You are not limited to this API as users can create their own libraries.

 ## Most used functions and variables: The orm64 table